Understanding The Public Procurement Cycle: A Comprehensive Guide

 The evaluation and contracting step involves a thorough review of the offers received.
 An evaluation committee assesses proposals based on predefined criteria, such as price, quality, and compliance with technical specifications.
 The selected supplier or suppliers are then awarded the contract, and the terms and conditions are negotiated and agreed upon.

-Effective evaluation processes ensure that the chosen suppliers align with the organisation's goals and requirements.
+Effective evaluation processes ensure the chosen suppliers align with the organisation's goals and requirements.
 Transparent scoring and evaluation procedures help maintain fairness and accountability, reinforcing confidence in the procurement process.

 5. Contract Management